Most Effective Products

 Spraying Turf

-After diluting Expel Turf Herbicide in water, you can begin to apply this solution to the area you want to treat.
+After diluting Expel Turf Herbicide in water, you can begin applying it to the area you want to treat.

 Use a fan-spray setting for even coverage, keeping the nozzle held steady.
-You want to spray your area until it is wet, but not to the point of runoff.
+Spray your area until it is wet, but not to the point of runoff.

-If the cudweed infestation is still present, you may apply a second application when 35 days have passed from the previous application.
+If the cudweed infestation is still present, you may apply for a second application when 35 days have passed since the previous application.

 Visible results of cudweed death will be seen within 24 hours of spraying.